Skip to content

 2. Verify the ClickHouse connector is installed:

-After signing in, the Hydrolix cluster's projects should be listed in the left nav under Database in the Select Database dropdown.
+After signing in, find the Hydrolix cluster's projects in the left nav under Database in the Select Database dropdown.

 Build the data source⚓︎